evopix/dev-tools/README.md

 Note: Firefox support is not available on your platform. ℹ️

 task: [cert:init] mkdir -p etc/traefik/certs
-task: [cert:init] mkcert -cert-file etc/traefik/certs/dev-tools.pem --key-file etc/traefik/certs/dev-tools-key.pem "*.dev.localhost"
+task: [cert:init] mkcert -cert-file etc/traefik/certs/dev-tools.pem --key-file etc/traefik/certs/dev-tools-key.pem "*.test"

 Created a new certificate valid for the following names 📜
- - "*.dev.localhost"
+ - "*.test"
    Warning: many browsers don't support second-level wildcards like "*.localhost" ⚠️

 Reminder: X.509 wildcards only go one level deep, so this won't match a.b.localhost ℹ️